RMBaez/Manage-Groups/README.md

 Task 3: Update the group details created by you in Task 1 by providing a description of the organization.

-Task 4: Create another group for all the departments in the organization with the Membership type as Dynamic user and Add dynamic query.

-Task 5: Delete the organization group created by you in Task 1.
+Task 4: Delete the organization group created by you in Task 1.

-Task 6: Restore the deleted organization group.
+Task 5: Restore the deleted organization group.